-The majority of challenges we face – whether these are at work or within education – are based around gaps in skills, knowledge and training.
+The majority of the challenges we face – whether these are at work or within education – are based around gaps in skills, knowledge retention and training.
 But how do we store, interpret and use information?

 The information mechanism within our brains means that true knowledge is the ability to understand, associate and retrieve or recall information effectively.
 In a work environment, knowledge in this context tends to refer to a skill, an experience or ‘know-how.’
-It’s clear that an efficient, knowledgeable workforce is a valuable asset to any business and many employers are turning to improved training to achieve this.
+It’s clear that an efficient, knowledgeable workforce is a valuable asset to any business and many employers are turning to improved training to achieve knowledge retention.
 However, learning, understanding and retaining new information can be challenging.

 The brain’s ability to handle new information and put it into practice can be a frustrating process.
 Commonly, our minds are flooded with a sea of information, of which we only retain a very low percentage.
 When we talk about learning new skills, information or procedures, the issue of knowledge retention often arises.
 The old saying does ring true, “In one ear and out the other” when it comes to retaining large amounts of information at once.
 Newly acquired information tends to disperse at an alarming rate as our brain is limited to what it can learn, retain and store from short term to long term.

-To make learning new information as easy as possible, BOLT Learning has laid out our five top tips for learning and keeping that knowledge where you need it….in your brain!
+To make learning new information as easy as possible, Bolt Learning has laid out our five top tips for learning and increasing knowledge retention where you need it….in your brain!